FOSD/FOSD2018/pages/index.md

 The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 4 (early afternoon) until June 7, 2018 (evening).

-Prof. Myra Cohen (https://cse.unl.edu/~myra/) will give a keynote.
+[Prof. Myra Cohen](https://cse.unl.edu/~myra/) will give a keynote.
 For detailed information about the meeting, visit our Website http://fosd.net/2018

 **The deadline for the abstract is February 1, 2018.**
+FOSD does not require any paper submission and does not have proceedings, though we do expect an abstract about the research that is to be presented and an e-mail address of the participant.
 Due to space restrictions, we may have to select participants, but we will send notifications shortly after the abstract deadline.
 If you need more lead time for visa application or travel planning, reach out to us.